How much does it cost?

 There are many factors which can affect the price of an editing job:

 - the total word count

-- how much editing work is required: proofreading, copyediting, substantive editing or more
+- how much editing work is required such as the mix of proofreading, copyediting, substantive editing or review

 - the mix of text and non-text elements such as tables, figures and graphics

-- how many rounds of editing are required
+- how many rounds of editing and checking are required

-- the format for editing: Word file, pdf, hard copy, other
+- the format for editing: Word file (preferred), pdf, hard copy, other

 - the urgency of the work